 Becoming a volunteer for us

-If you have lived experience of HIV and/or Hepatitis C, live in Scotland and want to become a volunteer for the project, we'd love to hear from you.
+If you have lived experience of HIV and/or hepatitis C, live in Scotland and want to become a volunteer for the project, we'd love to hear from you.
 We have a structured recruitment and training programme for volunteers including:

 - Co-facilitator for groups